eandresleon/miRNA-mRNA_Integration/README.md

 In order to analyse transcriptomic data, we need to download the following information.
 ## Genome Indexes ##
 Sequenced reads must be aligned (placed) into the reference genome.
 As we will study human samples, miARma-Seq will need to download human genome data.

+* mRNA
 Besides we will use the [HISAT2](https://ccb.jhu.edu/software/hisat2/index.shtml) aligner, so human HISAT2 indexes will be downloaded following these steps:

 ```
 cd ~/bin/miARma-Seq.1.7.5